 1.)
 First Impressions of the Island

-not so eagerly setting my alarm for 5am, Yaya and I boarded the train at Blackfriars station in Central London and headed straight for Gatwick Airport.
+not so eagerly set my alarm for 5 am, Yaya and I boarded the train at Blackfriars station in Central London and headed straight for Gatwick Airport.
 I always get so excited when I’m travelling to the airport!
-This is something that has inexplicably stuck with me since I was a kid. 🙂 The thought of a new adventure, that airplane smell (that always greets you when boarding) and even a cheeky glass of wine (that bit I didn’t do as a kid) always feels like a teat and still manages to excite me till date.
+This is something that has inexplicably stuck with me since I was a kid. 🙂 The thought of a new adventure, that aeroplane smell (that always greets you when boarding) and even a cheeky glass of wine (that bit I didn’t do as a kid) always feels like a teat and still manages to excite me till date.
 Silly, I know but I love it!

 4.)
 Going To The Uninhabited Lobos Island